Skip to content

 Configuration

-The CommitLint configuration file is .commitlintrc.mjs, with its core configuration located in the internal/lint-configs/commitlint-config directory, which can be modified according to project needs.
+The CommitLint configuration file is .commitlintrc.js, with its core configuration located in the internal/lint-configs/commitlint-config directory, which can be modified according to project needs.

 Git Commit Standards